Research Paper Outline. A Guide to How to Write an Outline for a Research Paper

 - Depending on the tool a writer uses to create documents, he/she should make sure if the different levels of the outline (II, B, 3, c, j) correspond to the headings in the Microsoft Word as most professors accept only DOC & DOCS format.

-- MLA changes its writing guide.
-Before developing an outline for a research paper, read a recently released version of the manual to see if there are any changes to this resaerch paper format.
+- MLA changes its writing guide!
+Before developing an outline for a research paper, read a recently released version of the manual to see if there are any changes to this research paper format.

-An APA is more complicated than MLA.
+An APA is a most frequently used format when it comes to writing a research paper, and it is more complicated than MLA.
 The American Psychological Association has established it.
-Students and professionals use APA format in these fields:
+Students and professionals use APA essay format in these fields:

 - Social sciences